Edit Blog Post

 The coal tipple, the only remaining structure at Blue Heron.
 Coal was brought in at the top, and dropped into the train cars at the bottom.

-to more rain in the area, it was pretty fast moving.
+it was pretty fast moving.

 Just downstream from the overlook, a large rock had crashed into the river creating a nasty rapid, the Devil’s Jump.